 The Opponents have substantial interests via their ownership of real property lying immediately adjacent to Dunwoody Village (the "Subject Property") and the historical zoning maintaining, repeatedly, the existing buffers, for which the City is presently contemplating an 80% reduction.
 The proposed amendment suggests that the various owners of Dunwoody Village to re-develop the Subject Property, at a higher density would, without permission or right, thereafter be authorized by the City to destroy buffers they contractually and legally agreed to preserve - buffers that the Planning Commission recommended protecting and buffers that were a condition of the original 1977 zoning to permit the site to be developed.
-Currently, the Opponents enjoy a mature, wooded undisturbed buffer imposed on the commercial users,
+Currently, the Opponents enjoy a mature, wooded undisturbed buffer imposed on the commercial users, as zoning conditions and via private agreements, over the past 40 years.

-Statement of Opposition and Impact Analysis with Legal and Constitutional Objections re: RZ-21-01 August 10, 2021 Page 11 of 17
+Statement of Opposition and Impact Analysis with Legal and Constitutional Objections re: RZ-21-01 August 10, 2021